latifyildirim/Hands-On-AWS/2023_01_23_RDS/README.md

 ## Part 3 - Manipulating RDS Instance

-- Show `clarusway` database that is created together with RDS DB instance creation.
+- Show `latif` database that is created together with RDS DB instance creation.

 - Create a new database from "Schema" tab

 - To modify the database, first, we need to create a new table.
-So, click the `clarusway` schema (or your schema's name).
+So, click the `latif` schema (or your schema's name).
 Right-click the `Table` option, then select the `Create Table`, and enter `Personal_Info_1` as table name.

 ```text
 1. First Row: Type `ID_number` into the first line.